Culture, Conservation and Design

 1. The Dynamic Present addresses the inherent dynamism of modernity and tradition in creating personal and group identities.
 It investigates questions about the past, history, permanence, temporality, obsolescence, and authenticity and applies them to understanding the identity of places.

 2. Place & Cultural Identity addresses the social construction of meaning associated with group identities, places, artifacts, and history.
 Issues include history, heritage, nostalgia, authenticity, and their intersection with regulatory agencies and preservation standards that are used to attempt to control context by design and identity narratives.

 3. Conservation Uses & Abuses addresses how conservation is used to create, control, and transform places.
 The roles of ancestor worship, government use of racial zoning, urban renewal, creation of tourist destinations, the stigmatization of the other, and private use of exclusionary amenities will be examined to understand how groups use underlying agendas to manifest power, shape and enforce group identity, and exclude the other.

-The seminar is open to all GSD students and required for MDes Critical Conservation students.
+The seminar is open to all GSD students and is a distributional elective for MDes Publics students.
 There are no prerequisites.
 Course work includes a one-page synthesis of weekly reading assignments, three case study presentations with short papers, and a paper/presentation of a final research project framed in the topics explored in the seminar.

 DES 3333 is a Discussion-Based Seminar limited by lottery.
 The readings and discussions provide a theoretical framework to support advanced research.
 It is a required course for the MDes Critical Conservation area, and a distributional elective for the MDes Publics Domain.
 Lottery preference given MDes students who select the course first in the lottery, with highest priority given to MDes Publics Domain students.

 Please note this course will meet online through 9/15.